Updated July 10, 2023

 Some of the key takeaways of the article are:

 - Predatory lending refers to unfair and abusive lending practices lenders use to lure borrowers into loans with high interest rates and processing fees.

 - These lenders usually resort to aggressive sales tactics and deceive the borrowers into going for loans they can’t afford.

 - The predatory loans target less educated and vulnerable sections of society, wherein people struggle to meet monthly expenses or have recently lost their jobs.

-- Some of the most common predatory loans include flipping, balloon payments, negative amortization, payday, and title loans.
+- Common predatory loans include flipping, balloon payments, negative amortization, payday, and title loans.

 This is a guide to Predatory Lending.
-Here we also discuss the definition, working, examples, and types along with warning signs of predatory lending.
+Here we also discuss the definition, working, examples, types, and warning signs of predatory lending.
 You may also have a look at the following articles to learn more –